-New Hampshire is one of the few places that do not have sales and income tax, a draw for both businesses and residents.
-Granite State businesses also do not pay an inventory, capital gains or use tax.
+New Hampshire is one of the few places that does not have a sales and income tax, a draw for both businesses and residents.
+Granite State businesses also do not pay an inventory, capital gains or use-tax.
 In New Hampshire the emphasis is less about what we give you to come here but more about what we don’t take from you once you are here.

 The City of Somersworth has two Economic Revitalization Zones (ERZ’s) that offer potential tax savings to employers who invest in their facilities and create jobs.
 ERZ Tax Credits are a short-term, tax credit against the State’s business profits and enterprise taxes.
 The total maximum amount of the credit is $200,000 which is spread out over five years.
 The total credit is based on the amount invested in the facility and the number of jobs created.
-The two zones can be seen by clicking ER Zone City Map 2012.
+The two zones can be seen on the ER Zone City Map by clicking here.

-To see a complete description of this State tax incentive visit the NH Division of Economic Development’s website.
+To see a complete description of this State tax incentive visit the NH Division of Economic Development’s website by clicking here.

 The City of Somersworth passed RSA 79-E which is a tax incentive for those interested in investing in and improving buildings in the downtown area.
 The program offers short term (typically 5 years) property assessment tax relief to property owners planning significant rehabilitation projects located within the downtown revitalization zone.
-To learn more about this program or discuss potential projects please contact either Dave Sharples at 603-692-9517 or Christine Soutter at 603-692-9516.
-A description of RSA 79-E can be found in Chapter 31 of the City’s Ordinances.
-For an application click, RSA 79-E application .
+To learn more about this program or discuss potential projects please contact Robin Comstock at 603-692-9516.
+A description of RSA 79-E can be found in Chapter 31 of the City’s Ordinances by clicking here..
+For an RSA 79-E application click here.
 For a map of the RSA 79-E zone click here.

-The State also offers a Research and Development tax credit for companies making qualified manufacturing research and development expenditures.
+- State Department of Revenue offers a Research and Development tax credit for companies making qualified manufacturing research and development expenditures.

-The Job Training Fund is a matching grant program designed to encourage businesses to invest in their employees skills.
+- NH Job Training Fund is a matching grant program designed to encourage businesses to invest in their employees skills.
 Grants range from $750 up to $100,000 and are awarded monthly.
-Visit www.nhjobtrainingfund.org to learn more.
+Visit their website to learn more.

-Government Contracting-The NH Government Contracting and Assistance Center is a State and Federally funded program that helps businesses looking to do work with the government.
+- Government Contracting - The NH Government Contracting and Assistance Center is a State and Federally funded program that helps businesses looking to do work with the government.
 The staff works with businesses that are new to government contracting as well as those that are looking to expand their contracting opportunities.
-Visit www.nheconomy.com if you are interested in learning more about local, State and Federal contracting opportunities.
+Visit their website if you are interested in learning more about local, State and Federal contracting opportunities.

-New Hampshire Works-NH Works offers hiring assistance and incentives for local businesses.
-Contact Sarah Morrissey at firstname.lastname@example.org or 742-3600 ext.
-94330.
+- New Hampshire Works - NH Works offers hiring assistance and incentives for local businesses.

 Federal Assistance Programs